SECURE Act: How could it impact your retirement planning?

 The SECURE Act increases the RMD age to 72 from 70 ½ and applies to anyone who turns 70 ½ in 2020 or later.

 If you don’t need income from your retirement plan or IRA accounts, the SECURE Act enables you to defer taxes from those accounts.
+This change does not impact the age of eligibility for qualified charitable distributions, which stays at 70 1/2.
 If you want to work longer, the later RMD age provides more time for retirement-income planning.

 - You turned 70 ½ in 2019: The SECURE Act does not change your RMD timing.
 You must take your first RMD by April 1, 2020.